-Figure 16.
-Percent distribution of core revenues, by source: Fiscal year 2015
+Figure 19.
+Percent distribution of core revenues, by source: Fiscal year 2016

 NOTE: The comparison group median is based on those members of the comparison group that report finance data using the same accounting standards as the comparison institution.
-For a detailed definition of core revenues, see the Methodological Notes.
+For more information, see the Methodological Notes.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2015, Finance component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2017, Finance component.